mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 500 as 25 higher turnover/25 relaxed-smooth.
 Rest as needed.
 15x 100 Descending 1-3, 4-6, 7-9, 10-12, 13-15 1: easy, 2: Moderate, 3: Strong.
 R :20 after each.
 4x 50 EASY to cool down.

+Road ride ~ 3:00.
+Weather looks good, so great time to get in some base miles on the road.
+**Fueling will be pretty important as Friday is a bit bigger than usual AND you'll swim earlier in the day.
+Minimum of 600 calories on this ride.
+I'd like to see 750-900 if possible.
+Stay hydrated as well.
+Effort ~ Easy to steady.
+Nothing too hilly.
+It's your third ride in three days.
+No need to search out hills.
+If anything, try to avoid them.

 ### NOTES
 Time: **180 Minutes** &nbsp;Swim: **2800m** &nbsp;Ride: **56 km**